Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Plant Identity & Classification

-The snake plant’s scientific name is Dracaena trifasciata, though you’ll still see it sold as Sansevieria (its name until the 2017 reclassification).
-Both names are widely accepted, so don’t worry if you see either one.
-You might also hear it called Mother-in-Law’s Tongue, Viper’s Bowstring Hemp, or Saint George’s Sword.
+The snake plant’s scientific name is Dracaena trifasciata, though you’ll still see it sold as Sansevieria (its name until the 2017 reclassification) — both are widely accepted, so don’t worry if you see either.
+You might also hear Mother-in-Law’s Tongue, Viper’s Bowstring Hemp, or Saint George’s Sword.
+It belongs to the Asparagaceae family and comes from the tropical regions of West Africa, where it grows in rocky, dry areas with seasonal rainfall — which is exactly why it’s so drought-tolerant indoors.
+(Since it’s now a Dracaena, its care overlaps closely with its cousin the dracaena plant.)

 Why Snake Plants Are Perfect for Beginners